helix2301/MoradEnCours.github.io/about/index.md

 ## Background
 I will progressively start to complete this section as I gain the inspiration to do so.
 For now, I am merely some random student that is trying to configure and write up his website.

+This random student is progressively on his way to saturating his originally planned website with some interesting content.
+Just remember to:
+> Ouvrez l'oeil

 ## Contact
 [@My Github](https://github.com/MoradEnCours)  || <em>Email: 2465064e@student.gla.ac.uk</em>